StoneCypher/text_audit/README.md

 # text_audit
-quickly audit a directory tree for text samples, producing a build-appropriate colored table
+Quickly audit a directory tree for text samples, producing a build-appropriate colored table